mlewand/vscode-selection-flip/README.md

 ## Use Case

-I sometimes have a need to select whole function and its API docs at once, using keyboard only.
-Currently I use
+Sometimes I have a need to select whole function and its API docs at once, using keyboard only.

+Currently I use a command to expand selection over the block/function but it puts the caret at the end.
+I need to put it back to beginning so I can continue selection upwards - this is when this extension comes handy.

 ## License